tremendous-rewards/embed/docs/documentation.md

 To fulfill the reward, there are two possible approaches:

+##### Using the `onRedeem` callback (recommended)

+1. Capture the `rewardId` received on the `onRedeem` callback that you provided to `client.reward.create`, which is triggered after the user redeems the reward, and send it to your server.
+2. On the server, make a `GET` request to the [rewards endpoint](https://developers.tremendous.com/reference/core-rewards-show) using the `rewardId`.
+3. Validate that the user is entitled to the reward checking the response payload.
+4. Issue a `POST` request to the [Order Approve endpoint](https://developers.tremendous.com/reference/core-orders-approve) using the `order_id` from the response payload.

 ##### Using Webhooks

 1. [Create a webhook](https://developers.tremendous.com/reference/post_webhooks) to get notified when an order is placed
 2. Wait for a `POST` request with an `ORDERS.CREATED` event in your [webhook](https://developers.tremendous.com/reference/webhooks-1#webhook-requests) endpoint
 3. Validate that the user is entitled to the reward checking the information in `payload.meta.rewards`.
 Ensure that the email, reward amounts, and external_id are correct.
 4. Issue a `POST` request to the [Order Approve endpoint](https://developers.tremendous.com/reference/core-orders-approve) using the Order ID in `payload.resource.id`

-##### Using the `onRedeem` callback

-1. Capture the `rewardId` received on the `onRedeem` callback that you provided to `client.reward.create`, which is triggered after the user redeems the reward, and send it to your server.
-2. On the server, make a `GET` request to the [rewards endpoint](https://developers.tremendous.com/reference/core-rewards-show) using the `rewardId`.
-3. Validate that the user is entitled to the reward checking the response payload.
-4. Issue a `POST` request to the [Order Approve endpoint](https://developers.tremendous.com/reference/core-orders-approve) using the `order_id` from the response payload.

 #### Preventing Duplication